 3438 North Quad

 gmarcu -at- umich.edu

-I am an Assistant Professor in the College of Computing and Informatics and a Research Fellow with the A.J.
-Drexel Autism Institute at Drexel University.
+I am an Assistant Professor at the University of Michigan School of Information.
+Previously, I was in the College of Computing and Informatics at Drexel University.
 I hold a PhD in Human-Computer Interaction from Carnegie Mellon University, and a BS in Informatics from the University of California, Irvine.